sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - quick-extraction/7600 - excel-reference.md

 Multi-document spreadsheet
 ====

-Sensible combines multiple document extractions into one spreadsheet spreadsheet when:
+Sensible combines multiple document extractions into one spreadsheet when:

 - You extract from a [portfolio](doc:portfolio) document.
 - You input multiple extractions to the Generate Excel [method](doc:sdk-guides) or [endpoint](ref:get-excel-extraction).